-The blade server has two storage bays for installing hot-swap storage drives.
+The blade server has two SAS storage bays for installing hot-swap storage drives, such as a hot-swap SAS hard disk drive.
 One storage drive might already be installed in the blade server in storage bay 0.
 If the blade server is equipped with one storage drive, you can install an additional drive in storage bay 1.
 The blade server supports using RAID 0 or RAID 1 when two storage drives of the same interface type are installed.
-See "Configuring a RAID array" on page 56 for information about SAS RAID configuration.
+See "Configuring a RAID array" on page 67 for information about SAS RAID configuration.